 Long- distance floating mangroves seeds that already grow on the trees

 All mangrove species use the water to disperse their seeds but only some are viviparous meaning their seeds already grow to seedlings on the plant, some as high as 1m (!) before being released into the water.
 This has one decisive advantage: the fully grown propagule (= seedling) is ready to anchor itself wherever it gets washed up once it’s fallen from its mother tree.
-The already developed plant is capable of photosynthesising and growing straight away instead of being washed back and forth by the incoming tides.
-All seeds are buoyant, i.e. capable of floating and some do so over very long distances of up to several kilometres.
+The already developed plant is capable of photosynthesizing and growing straight away instead of being washed back and forth by the incoming tides.
+All seeds are buoyant, i.e. capable of floating and some do so over very long distances of up to several kilometers.
 Some mangrove trees’ propagules may even flow long-time spans of up to one year!

 Mangrove trees are so-called foundation species (Pennings & Bertness, 2001).
 Their roots and trunks provide habitat for other organisms that wouldn’t be able to establish themselves in areas with loose sediments.
 Epibionts (organisms living on the surface of another organism) settle on their roots and live in a mutual relationship with the tree: they benefit from one another by exchanging nutrients.
 Other organisms that settle on roots are sponges, macro-algae and invertebrates.